 - If I were crowned, my commitment to my reign is: I want to break stereotypes of what a “pageant girl” is viewed as, as well as to educate the younger generation on their roots and to represent the Vietnamese community to the Asian community and to Arizona as a whole.

-The judge received this biography of me.
-Now going into the interview part.
 Please note that I do not know any of the judges.
 The judges I do know was a Chinese judge who is a doctor and famous for some spinal technique and a philanthropist.
-Majority of the judges were in the medical field – I don’t know if they actually had experience in judging pageantry.
+The majority of the judges were in the medical field – I don’t know if they had experience in judging pageantry.
 One thing I would also like to mention, the panel of judges were predominately male.
 Someone told me that they were most likely asked to judge since they were high donors to the Vietnamese community – even then, I didn’t think it was fair.